The Sims 4: Gameplay

-The Sims 4 is a social simulation game, and like preceding titles in The Sims series, the game is open-ended, with no primary objectives to achieve or storyline to complete, focusing instead on gameplay through creativity and experimentation.
+The Sims 4 is a social simulation game, and like preceding titles in The Sims series, the game is open-ended, with no primary objectives or storyline to complete, instead focusing on creativity and experimentation.
 Players follow and manage the lives of virtual people called "Sims", directing their actions, attending to their "needs", and helping them reach personal goals and desires.
-Players can also engage in goal-oriented gameplay if desired—each Sim has a lifelong aspiration, and dynamically generated "wants and fears" goals based on current gameplay.
+Players can also engage in goal-oriented gameplay if desired—each Sim has a lifelong aspiration, and dynamically generated "wants and fears" based on current gameplay.

 Simoleons (§) are the unit of currency in the game, and Sims communicate in a fictional language called Simlish.
-Sims have six "needs"—hunger, bladder, hygiene, social, fun, and energy—that deplete throughout the in-game day, and are replenished through various household items and furniture, for example, taking a shower if hygiene is low or cooking food if hunger is low.
-Sims primarily make money by acquiring a job, and improve their job performance by developing "skills"; for example, a Sim in the Culinary career needs to develop their Cooking and Mixology skills.
+Sims have six "needs"—hunger, bladder, hygiene, social, fun, and energy—that deplete throughout the in-game day and are replenished through various household items and furniture; for example, Sims can take a shower if hygiene is low or cook food if hunger is low.
+Sims primarily make money by getting a job and improve their job performance by developing "skills"; for example, a Sim in the Culinary career needs to develop their Cooking and Mixology skills.
 A variety of cheats are available, such as those for unlimited money or unlocking hidden gameplay options.

 Optional paid downloadable content (DLC) packs add new gameplay features, objects, worlds, and clothing to the game.
-Additionally, the macOS and Windows versions of The Sims 4 support extensive modding; fan-designed cosmetic items such as hairstyles, makeup, clothing, and furniture, known as custom content (CC), can be installed for use in the game.
+Additionally, the macOS and Windows versions of The Sims 4 support extensive modding; fan-designed cosmetic items, such as hairstyles, makeup, clothing, and furniture, known as custom content (CC), can be installed for use in the game.